John Viret Gooch

 John Viret Gooch FRSA (29 June 1812 – 8 June 1900) was the locomotive superintendent of the London and South Western Railway from 1841 to 1850.
-Born at Bedlington, Northumberland, John Viret Gooch (brother of Daniel Gooch) was the son of John and Anna (born Longridge).
+Born at Bedlington, Northumberland, John Viret Gooch (elder brother of Daniel Gooch) was the second son of John and Anna (born Longridge).

 Career

 Grand Junction Railway

 He became the pupil of Joseph Locke during the construction of the Grand Junction Railway and he became the resident engineer after that line opened.

 Manchester and Leeds Railway

 In 1840 he joined his older brother Thomas Longridge Gooch on the Manchester and Leeds Railway.

 London and South Western Railway

-Gooch was recommended to the LSWR by Locke and appointed locomotive superintendent on 1 January 1841.
+The LSWR's first locomotive engineer was Joseph Woods, who was subordinate to Locke, the LSWR's chief engineer.
+Following two unfavourable reports by Locke in September and November 1840 regarding the state of the LSWR's locomotive department, Woods resigned on 23 December 1840.
+To replace him, Gooch was recommended to the LSWR by Locke, and appointed locomotive superintendent on 1 January 1841.
 Officially Locke remained in charge of the department.